sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 Note that the first and second solve the liquidity problem.
 The third condition particular to the fractional-reserve the implementation, and the last one seems captures the intuition that the curve should start from 0.
+Now, let's see how to derive the bonding curve.

-### Token price as the derivative of the reserve.
+### Derivation of the bonding curve

 Let's call $$r$$ the value hold in a reserve.
 One intuitive way to represent the first condition we demanded is to define price as the